Cultural Diversity World Day Online Cook Off

 In celebration of World Day for Cultural Diversity for Dialogue and Development on 21 May, we’re holding a competition to share recipes from around the globe.
 The 5 winners will get the chance to cook their special recipe at the commercial kitchen in the Belmont Hub which is due to open later this year.

 If you wish to enter, click here to complete the form to give details and a photo of the recipe, how it fits into your cultural heritage or background and why it’s special to you.
-Once the competition closes on 1 June 1 2020, entries will then be taken to a public vote on the City’s engagement platform, Belmont Connect.
+Once the competition closes, entries will then be taken to a public vote on the City’s engagement platform, Belmont Connect.

 We can’t wait to see the delicious submissions!